flutter/website/src/docs/get-started/install/_path-linux-chromeos.md

 ### Update your path

-You can update your PATH variable for the current session only at the command line, as shown in [Get the Flutter SDK](#get-sdk).
+You can update your PATH variable for the current session at the command line, as shown in [Get the Flutter SDK](#get-sdk).
 You'll probably want to update this variable permanently, so you can run `flutter` commands in any terminal session.